As long as the “I” is strong, our experiences with the “other world” will be with a Santa Claus type of God.

 To put myself in the “furnace heat” of living an isolated life style where I couldn’t mingle with anyone else from “normal” society; was shocking… but I did it, “because I love God.”

-How can you love God is you don’t know what love is?
+How can you love God if you don’t truly know what love is?

 Who is the one who needs to know love?

-Is loving God love? or it is the feeling that we “think” is love?
+Is loving God (by saying it, or defending a religion) love? or perhaps is the feeling that we “think” is love?

 That is the starting point of another path.

-It is not about God, but about Me.
-Through living in that isolated environment gave me the chance to know about myself.
+The gist of the matter is not about God, but about Me.
+Through living in the Brahma Kumaris’ isolated environment gave me the chance to know a bit about myself.

-The environment to transform was given by the Brahma Kumaris, but to replace my own ideology for their ideology wasn’t allowing me to discover “Me.”
+The environment was given by the Brahma Kumaris, but to replace my previous conditioned ideology with their ideology, wasn’t allowing me to discover “Me.”

-It doesn’t matter how truthful it may be.
+It doesn’t matter how truthful an ideology may be.
 If I do not discover it by myself, it is just “blind faith.”